top of page

 9. Toronto Port

-Swimmers planning to finish in the Toronto Harbour should contact the Harbour Master, Michael Riehl, at the Toronto Port Authority (TPA) after May 1st to obtain the TPA forms to obtain permission to swim in their waters.
-The swimmer must FAX those completed forms to the TPA 1-2 months in advance of the requested Swim Date.
+Swimmers planning to finish in the Toronto Harbour must submit the Toronto Port Authority (TPA) forms to obtain permission to swim in their waters.
+The swimmer should forward these completed forms to SSO 1-2 months in advance of the requested Swim Date.
+We will proofread them and send them in to TPA.
 Please submit a swim window of several weeks to prevent having to resubmit this paperwork.
 Please ask your Swim Master to help you with these complicated forms.
+You can contact the Harbour Master, Michael Riehl, directly.

 10. Other Pertinent Information